 Gym vs. Couch?

 This seems to be one of the main application areas of your weaker self.
 And the question „Gym vs. Couch?“ is more or less a rhetorical one: Couch. „Today, there’s something good on TV!“, „Doesn’t matter if I eat the whole package right now..“, „Tomorrow is another day!“, „I’m too wearied by work today.
 I’m not able to go to the gym!“, etc. But to be honest, those days we think we’re not able to do something are the most important to overcome our weaker self.

-It’s fundamental to realize that it’s in our own hand to make a change.
+It’s fundamental to realize that it’s in our own hands to make a change.
 We don’t have to wait for friends, family or anybody else: It’s up to us.
-It really doesn’t matter if there’s new year coming or not.
+It really doesn’t matter if there’s a new year coming or not.
 Raising awareness is the first step forward.
 Furthermore, it’s really not the end of the world, if you stay at home lying on your couch – you just shouldn’t make it a rule.

 Sometimes you just want too much

 Especially considering New Year’s resolutions we tend to want too much at once: eating healthier, getting fitter, and losing weight.
 Further, it would be nice to change the job, sleep more, be more effective, and quit smoking.
 But, each of these resolutions is a challenge itself!
 It’s important that you don’t burn the candle at both ends: Mostly, this is the reason why many people throw in the towel after a few days or weeks.
-It is much more success-promising to take things step by step and to value milestones on your way.
+It is much more success-promising to take things to step by step and to value milestones on your way.

 For example, if you want to run a marathon, you don’t start running 25 miles but rather a shorter distance and you slowly extend your workout.
 If you want to lose 20 pounds, you start with 5 pounds in a month – this is easier to reach and once you succeeded in doing so, you can go further and motivate yourself with your achievement.